 As an editor, I work as a conduit between the writer and the reader.
 I’ll remind you as you write, you’re in constant conversation with your ideal reader.

 Humans absorb stories like sponges.
 Mastering the art of storytelling is one of the most important skills you can acquire in a lifetime.

 You can (and should) learn how to self-edit your writing before working with an editor.
-The self-editing process is the real writing process.
+The self-editing process is where the real writing resides.